 Who We Are & How We Grow

 Since 1989, Mike & Kim Finger, and a hardy band of young helpers, have been tilling sandy loam soils adjacent to the Nooksack River, just west of Deming, Washington.
-Our harvest season begins in May and continues into December.
+Our harvest season begins in May and continues through November.
 We grow a wide variety of vegetables and herbs,always seeking new varieties with great taste, texture, and appearance.

-We market our crops through our Community Supported Agriculture (CSA) program, at the Bellingham Farmers’ Market, the Community Food Coop, and wholesale through the Puget Sound Food Hub.
+We market our crops through our Community Supported Agriculture (CSA) program, at the Bellingham Farmers’ Market, and wholesale through the Puget Sound Food Hub.
 Much of what we grow is sold within Whatcom and Skagit Counties.
 We love farming for our friends and neighbors!

 We grow all our crops organically, and have been certified organic since the early 1980s.
 We believe in the soil as the medium best suited to grow healthy food and our humbled by its complexity that supports not just our farm, but much of other life we all value and depend upon.